-STAFF REPORT

-DATE: REGULAR November 15, 2022

-AGENDA ITEM: Business Retention and Expansion Survey Updates and Key Findings to Council
+AGENDA ITEM: EDA Informational Memo to Council on BRE

 SUBMITTED BY: Kristina Handt, City Administrator

 BACKGROUND:

-Conducting a Business Retention and Expansion Survey (BRE), has been identified as the top goal for the EDA for 2022.
-Earlier this year, the EDA finalized the survey questions and decided to begin by meeting with businesses in the Old Village area.
+Conducting a Business Retention and Expansion Survey (BRE), has been identified as the top goal for the EDA for 2022 and 2023.
+The EDA finalized the survey questions and decided to begin by meeting with businesses in the Old Village area last year.
 At the August meeting, it was decided to move on to contacting businesses south of 10th St between Inwood Ave and Keats Ave.
-Also at the august meeting, the commission discussed identifying their key findings and providing an update to the city council or having a joint meeting with them.
+Also at the August meeting, the commission discussed identifying their key findings and providing an update to the city council or having a joint meeting with them.
+At the November 2022 meeting the commission gave direction to put together an interim report and summary highlights to share with council.

-ISSUE BEFORE COMMITTEE:

-What feedback do members have from their business visits?
-What do you see as the key findings from these surveys that you'd like to share with council?
-Next steps?

-PROPOSAL DETAILS/ANALYSIS: